cb0806151/cbh-mancala/README.md

 - update favicon
 - split apart movePieces and implement require() and assume()
 - figure out how to randomize starting turns
+- start plotting out the frontend architecture
+- switch to react

 </p>
 </details>